Peter Collier (politician)

-Peter Charles Collier (born 25 February 1959) is an Australian politician who has been a Liberal Party member of the Legislative Council of Western Australia since 2005, representing North Metropolitan Region.
-He served as a minister in the government of Colin Barnett from 2008 until its defeat at the 2017 election.
+Peter Charles Collier (born 25 February 1959) is an Australian former politician who was a Liberal Party member of the Western Australian Legislative Council from 2005 to 2025, representing the North Metropolitan Region.
+He served as a minister in the government of Colin Barnett from 2008 until its defeat at the 2017 state election.

 Early life

 Collier was born in Kalgoorlie, Western Australia, to Beryl Lillian (née Davies) and Les Collier.
 He attended Eastern Goldfields Senior High School before going on to the University of Western Australia, where he studied teaching.
 After graduating, Collier taught at various high schools in the Perth metropolitan area, both public and private.
 He taught for periods at John Curtin Senior High School (1981–1983), Lesmurdie Senior High School (1985–1986), Presbyterian Ladies' College (1987–1988), and Scotch College (1990–2005).
 Outside of his teaching career, Collier was also a professional tennis coach.
 He spent a season on the WTA Tour in 1989, coaching Jenny Byrne, Jo-Anne Faull, and Dianne Van Rensburg.